MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

 [Intro paragraph]

-## Carbon-aware application designs

-### Design considerations

-- Consider designing apps according to recommended design patterns to help reduce the carbon footprint of the workload.

-### Design recommendations

-- Apply [cloud-native design patterns](/azure/architecture/patterns/) when writing or updating your workload code.

-## Design for energy efficiency

-Reducing the electricity used by apps and solutions can help in achieving sustainability targets.
-During the design of new or existing applications, consider how to best optimize the workload to reduce wasted energy.

-### Design considerations

 - Decouple backend processing from a frontend host.
   - Consider if the frontend can be designed to answer requests while the backend processing can be asynchronous.
 - Monolithic applications usually scale as a unit, leaving little room to scale only the individual components that may need it.